Vishnu258V/AlgoPrep_DSA_with_JAVA/README.md

 # AlgoPrep_DSA_with_JAVA
-Basic DSA to Advanced using java
+Basic DSA to Advanced using Java
-This JAVA_DSA repository is a personal thing that I've created as a non-IT student.
-It serves as a resource for comprehensive learning of Data Structures and Algorithms (DSA), ranging from basic to advanced topics.
-The repository is aimed at individuals from various academic backgrounds interested in gaining a solid understanding of DSA concepts without the need for prior IT knowledge.
-Explore a wealth of DSA materials and tutorials tailored for a non-technical audience.
+This repository is all about the complete data structures and algorithms(DSA) from the beginner level to the advanced level, currently, I am also working on the same whenever I learn new concepts I will update this repository.